 - Guest speaker's talks (in class or in distance)

 - Interactive class activities (role playing, business game, simulation, online forum, instant polls)

 Guest speakers will provide insights on the practical application of global public health issues as experts who work in the field itself/outside of academia.
 Case studies will allow students to work together on real world issues in fostering, building teambuilding skills and critical thinking that applies concepts from class.
 There will also be a Model UN simulation where students will be delegates to the UNGA and be able to play a role for a public health crisis simulation to apply concepts from class to problem-solving skills.
 And finally, students will present a policy proposal that demonstrates mastery of the analytical skills learned in class as well as substantive knowledge regarding an important policy issue.

 |Continuous assessment||Partial exams||General exam|

-- Coursepack: Collection of scientific articles (available online).
+- Coursepack: Collection of scientific articles and any textbooks (available online).